 Be respectful of homes near areas of recreation

 Give proper right of way.
 Generally:

 Uphill travelers have right of way.

 Horses have the primary right of way, then hikers and walkers, then bikes.

 Additionally, I strongly recommend doing some research and finding out what is affecting the outdoor areas you love the most.
 If it is possible, donating time and money to various nonprofits that you will begin to care most about is always a great idea to ensure that the future of our trails and environment remain accessible and beautiful for years to come.
 Check out these awesome nonprofits for starters:

 Wild Tip: Dig around in your area for local groups that need volunteers and support.
 From local trail maintenance to various types of activism, it just feels good to be involved!

-Callie is a mountain-obsessed skier and mountain biker based in Bellingham, Wa.
-She’s the founder of Wild Grit, teaching online courses and creating videos for outdoorsy-minded adventure lovers everywhere.
+I'm a mountain-obsessed skier, hiker, and mountain biker based out of Bellingham, Wa.
+I am the founder of Wild Grit, teaching online courses and creating videos to guide you towards a more adventurous life.